liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 There are three sections of the wizard: the portal, the administrator and the database.
 For the portal, you need to supply the following information:

-**Portal Name:** the name of the portatl you're powering with Liferay.
+**Portal Name:** the name of the portal you're powering with Liferay.

 **Default Language:** choose the default locale of your portal.